jonnor/MyEx.AI/doc/braindump.md

 -- app: chat, where to eat (hint: monetization,sponsored ad)

 Your partner can also send you fresh pictures of themselves.
-We use transfer algorithms to map their face onto photos retrieved from the Internet -- app chat, at the gym, working out (PIC)
+Using the face2face algorithm we map their face onto photos retrieved from the Internet from real personalities similar to your EX

-There is no limit to the possibilities.
--- app chat, cencored/suggestive dirty/edgy pic
+-- app chat, at the gym, working out (PIC)

-So next time someone breaks up with you, do like Rick, use MyEx.AI !
+So next time someone breaks up with you, consider using MyEx.AI to continue your relationship !

 ## Outro

+Wait, whaaaat?

 -- Switch to reveal
+Don't worry.
+This is NOT a real startup.
+We have not built this product or intend to.
+However

-This is not a real startup (but it could have been)!
+(but it could have been)!
 Much of the technology is available today, to some degree.

+Questions

+- who has got data about you that you are not comfortable with We think we are pretty data savy
+Did you look at your FB,WhatApp data recently?
+We did, and found things we were quite uncomfortable with

-- when is it OK to build a digital representation of a person without their consent
+- when is it OK to build a digital representation of a person Maybe a breakup is clear cut.
+Anna did not consent.

-- who can use shared data after you a relationship.
-Breakup, or someone has passed away
-- who has got data about you that you are not comfortable with.
-Exercise: Download your FB,WhatsApp data and look at the conversations with your close ones
+But what if the person has passed away?

 ##  Feedback Stef Thurs
 Both should present